Roman-Arcturus/Obsidian/RA-Dev-OV/Python/28 Higher-Order Functions, Functional Pipelines.md

-		sorted(                   # the input iterable can be sorted if needed filter(               # the iterable can be also filtered out of something lambda y: ... ,   # filter by condition defined in lambda y input_iterable    # input iterable can be adjusted with Comprehension if necesary ),
+		sorted(                   # the input iterable can be sorted if needed filter(               # the iterable can be also filtered out of something lambda y: ... ,   # filter by condition defined in lambda y input_iterable    # input iterable can be nested again ),
 			key = lambda x: ... , # sort by field defined in lamda
 			reverse = bool        # optional, sort direction